AndrzejMiskow/FER-with-Attention-and-Objective-Activation-Functions/README.md

 | ResNetV2-152 + ECA-Net | 58.57M | 89.82\% | 73.33\% | 61.54\% |
 | ResNetV2-152 + CBAM | **64.69M** | **90.11\%** | **77.78\%** | **62.05\%** |

+# Conclusions
+This project aimed to classify the seven basic human emotions using deep learning models.
+The project focused on implementing and modifying popular CNN models such as VGGNet, ResNet, and ResNetV2.
+By replacing the internal activation function with ELU, the models effectively addressed the bias-shift problem and improved their performance.

+The project also explored the concept of attention to refine extracted features and enhance model generalization.
+Three attention modules, SEN-Net, ECA-Net, and CBAM, were implemented to improve the CNNs' performance.
+SEN-Net and ECA-Net focused on channel attention, while CBAM utilized both channel and spatial attention.
+It was observed that CBAM achieved the most significant performance improvement, benefiting from attention in both aspects.

+To verify the impact of attention on CNN performance, extensive experiments were conducted on three datasets of different sizes: CK+, JAFFE, and FER2013.
+Results demonstrated that each attention module outperformed the baseline models on all datasets, showcasing the generalization improvement.
+Notably, CBAM consistently achieved the best performance across all experiments.
+Overall, attention modules improved the baseline models by 1.65% for CK+, 6.55% for JAFFE, and 3.15% for FER2013, achieving accuracies of 92.31%, 84.44%, and 64.07%, respectively.
+The accuracy achieved on FER2013 even matched human performance.

+In conclusion, this project successfully demonstrated the effectiveness of attention modules in enhancing the performance of CNNs for emotion recognition tasks.
+The findings highlight the importance of attention in refining feature representation and improving generalization across datasets of various sizes.
+By combining deep learning models with attention mechanisms, significant performance gains can be achieved in emotion recognition applications.

 # Refrences
 - YOLO